WizBhoo/OCR_P08_ToDoList/README.md

 https://github.com/WizBhoo/OCR_P08_ToDoList.git
 ```

-*   You need to edit the ".env" file to add your credentials for Doctrine DB connection and Mailer system chosen.
+*   You need to edit the ".env" file to add your credentials for Doctrine DB connection.
 *   I recommend you to copy the ".env" file and setup your credentials in a ".env.local" file.
 *   Launch your local environment.
 *   From your terminal, go to the project directory and tape those command line :